Kyopolou

 Notes

-The secret is entirely in the fat.
+The secret is the fat.